9 min read / 1 October 2024 / yasmin sharp

 Lye Solution

-Lye is an essential ingredient in the soap making process as it initiates saponification, the chemical reaction that transforms oils and lye into soap.
+Lye for soap making is an essential ingredient as it initiates saponification, the chemical reaction that transforms oils and lye into soap.
 To mix the lye solution, carefully measure the required amount of lye and water.

 Slowly add the lye to the water (never the other way around) while stirring gently.